helpingstar/cs285-script/script/CS_285_Lecture_5_Part_4.md

 119. But writing it out in this way allows us to perform a little trick.
 120. We can split up using the chain rule, we can split up this marginal, both in the numerator and the denominator, into the product of two terms, a state marginal, pi theta prime of SIT, and the action conditional, pi theta prime of AIT given SIT.
 121. And then we could imagine what happens if we just ignore the state marginals, if we just ignore the ratio of the state probabilities.
-122. Well, then we get an equation for the importance sampled policy gradient that is very similar to the one I have at the top of the slide, only the product neglects all of the ratios except at t prime equals t.
+122. Well, then we get an equation for the importance sampled policy gradient that is very similar to the one I have at the top of the slide, only the product neglects all of the ratios except at t' equals t.
-123. So if you don't want your importance weights to be exponential on capital T, you could try to ignore the ratio, of the state marginal probabilities.
+123. So if you don't want your importance weights to be exponential on T, you could try to ignore the ratio, of the state marginal probabilities.
 124. So you're still accounting for the ratio of action probabilities, but ignoring the state marginal probabilities.
 125. This does not in general give you the correct policy gradient.
 126. However, we'll see later on in the course when we discuss advanced policy gradients, that ignoring the state marginal probabilities is reasonable in the sense that it gives you bounded error in the case where theta prime is not too different from theta.
 127. And this simple insight is actually very important for deriving practical importance sample policy gradient algorithms that don't suffer from an exponential increase in their variance, right?
-128. Because when you multiply together importance weights over all time steps from t prime equals 1 to t, you get an exponential increase in variance because your weights exponentially attract to zero.
+128. Because when you multiply together importance weights over all time steps from t' equals 1 to t, you get an exponential increase in variance because your weights exponentially attract to zero.
 129. But if you ignore the state marginal rate ratio, then you only get the weights at the time step 2.
 130. So you're only going to get a state marginal rate ratio at t, which means that their variance does not grow exponentially.
 131. So we'll learn later on when we discuss advanced policy gradients, why ignoring this part is reasonable.